List of DC Comics characters: S: Nol-Anj

 A new villainous Star Sapphire debuts in Green Lantern (vol. 5) #21 (August 2013).
 Prixiam Nol-Anj is a former prisoner of the Oan sciencells, imprisoned for a slew of crimes: racketeering, smuggling, extortion, murder, abduction, trafficking, larceny, grand theft starship, and assault with an energy weapon.
 Over time, she uses her wiles to beguile her guard, a Green Lantern named Cossite, and he falls in love with her.
 When Larfleeze attacks Oa in the aftermath of the First Lantern's defeat and the death of the Guardians, his constructs kill a Star Sapphire who arrived to aid in the defense of the planet.
 The fallen Sapphire's ring flies to Nol-Anj's cell, where it declares her eligible to become a Star Sapphire herself.
 Nol-Anj persuades Cossite that the ring's presence is proof that her love for him is true, and he readily opens the door and allows her to slip the ring onto her fingers and acquire its power.
 To his understandable shock, she then kills him, declaring that the love in her heart that the ring detected was not for him, but for the Clann she belonged to, that accepted her when no one else would.

 After Larfleeze's attack is thwarted, Hal Jordan and the rest of the Lanterns discover Cossite's body and learn of Nol-Anj's escape, who had by then commandeered a spacecraft and left for space sector 0563.
 This is the home base for her clann, the Braidmen, a group of scavengers and contraband pirates, of which she is the "Prixiam".
 As Prixiam, she serves similarly as would a queen.
 The love for her clann is so potent, Nol-Anj has been shown to have the ability to extend her violet powers to shatter green constructs and summon/control multiple members of the Braidmen across great distances.

 Starling

-Starling is a character appearing in American comic books published by DC Comics.
+Starling (Evelyn Crawford) is a character appearing in comic books published by DC Comics.

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Evelyn Crawford is introduced as part of the relaunch of Birds of Prey as a highly skilled hand-to-hand combatant and markswoman who has been friends with the Black Canary since they worked undercover together at the Penguin's Iceberg Lounge.
 She is later chosen by the Black Canary to help reform the Birds of Prey but later betrays the group.
 She was killed trying to escape a burning building after a battle with the Court of Owls when Canary unleashed her Canary Cry.